tarunravi/vtuber-assistant/about_code/prompt_factory.md

 ### What it does
 The Prompt Factory composes the final instruction sent to the LLM by combining:
 - Persona prompt (from config `prompts[prompt]`)
-- Dynamic emotion instruction (valid emotions pulled from the selected Live2D model)
-- Style and response constraints (plain English, no emojis/special characters, concise answers)
+- Style and response constraints (plain English, concise answers, no emojis)

-This keeps persona and behavior centralized and consistent without hardcoding model-specific details.
+It keeps persona and behavior centralized and consistent without hardcoding model-specific details.

 ### Where it lives
 - Backend class: `vtuber/backend/prompt_factory.py`